 12. Wear Layers & Comfortable Shoes

-There are some theories why Chicago is called the Windy City, and just one of them is the weather.
+There are some theories as to why Chicago is called the Windy City, and just one of them is the weather.
 However, it’s often very windy in Chicago indeed, especially at Lake Michigan.

 The Lakefront area can sometimes be 10 degrees cooler than other parts of the city.
 So, no matter what time of the year you visit Chicago, it is wise to wear several layers so that you can adjust and stay comfortable during your visit.